acbgbca/documentation/java/maven/index.md

 Note: You only need the class name, not the full class with package.
 To run a single test within a class use ```-Dtest=ClassName#method```

+## Run a Test in debug mode

+Run with ```mvn -Dmaven.surefire.debug test```

+The run will pause until you connect the debugger on port 5005, and then the tests to execute.
+Useful if your IDE is playing up and won't run the tests.

 ## Build a specific module

 Run with ```-pl <module>```, where &lt;module&gt; is the name of the module to build